 Congratulations!
 You’ve made it to the home stretch and your braces are about to come off.
 It seemed like forever, but the time has finally arrived.
 Now it’s time to pick out the retainer you’re going to wear following your braces treatment.
 What does a retainer do, you ask?
+And how much do retainers cost?
 I’m going to answer that and a whole lot more.
 I want to ensure that you choose the right one because you’re likely going to be using it to some degree for the rest of your life.
 Firstly, you will want to get familiar with all the teeth straightening options we explained here.
 But before you sink your teeth into the different retainer options available to you, let’s first define retainer and explore its function.

 What Does a Retainer Do: What to Know

 Retainers are much more comfortable compared to braces.
 There is far less going on by design, as they are only intended to maintain all of the work your braces did.
 And in doing so, retainers can also prevent other dental concerns from arising.
 Also, to keep your retainer in check, look for an efficient retainer cleaner and read our guide on how to clean retainers.

 They keep your bite in place, reduce jaw pain, and help to keep your teeth healthy and strong.
 You have to make it a habit to wear your retainer as instructed and take really good care of it.
 In doing so, you can look forward to maintaining your beautiful, straight teeth.